briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     malfeasance, misfeasance, or nonfeasance in office.
-To remove such a member, the legislative authority must give the member a copy of the charges against the member and afford the member an opportunity to be publicly heard in person or by counsel in the member’s own defense upon not less than ten (10) days’ notice.
+To remove such a member, the legislative authority must give the member a copy of the charges against the member and afford the member an opportunity to be publicly heard in person or by counsel in the member's own defense upon not less than ten (10) days' notice.
 The decision by the legislative authority on the charges is final and not appealable.

     4. _(4)_ A member of the Board of Tax Review who, for any reason, ceases to